Stress Management

 Stress is a normal part of life, but it doesn’t have to be all-consuming.
 Make relaxation techniques for stress a priority, focus on self-care, and seek out support when needed.

-Some stressors are unavoidable, like the death of a loved one or a national recession.
-Coping with these types of stresses is essential to emotional and physical balance.
+Some stressors are unavoidable, such as the death of a loved one or a national recession.
+Learning to cope with these challenges is essential for maintaining emotional and physical balance.
+Incorporating stress management techniques can help navigate these difficult situations more effectively.

 Yoga for stress relief can be a soothing self-care ritual that calms the mind while benefiting the body.
 You can also try evening yoga routines that enhance sleep and relaxation as part of your nighttime self-care.